kiko-g/kikogoncalves-gatsby/src/markdown/portfolio/personal-website/personal-website.md

 ---

 - Built a multi purpose personal website meant to last
-- Used Gatsby Remark to display blogposts and projects
+- Used Gatsby Remark to display journal pages and projects